greenbone/templates/README-template.md

 ## Contributing

 Your contributions are highly appreciated.
 Please [create a pull request](https://github.com/greenbone/X/pulls) on GitHub.
-For bigger changes, please start a discussion with the development team via the [issues section at github](https://github.com/greenbone/X/issues) first.
+Bigger changes need to be discussed with the development team via the [issues section at github](https://github.com/greenbone/X/issues) first.

 TODO: Replace X with project references!